LivingLogic/LivingLogic.Python.xist/OLDNEWS.rst

 	a file.

 *	The method :meth:`import_` uses a cache now.
-Different caching strategies can be chosen through the :var:`mode` parameter.
+Different caching strategies can be chosen through the :obj:`mode` parameter.

 Changes in ll-url 0.6.2 (released 03/07/2002)